sarthakchaudhary-11/SQL-BASICS/README.md

-SQL README Guide
+Interactive SQL Guide

-This guide will walk you through essential SQL commands and their usage, focusing on creating and managing database tables, applying constraints, filtering data, and working with results effectively.
+This interactive README introduces key SQL concepts and commands.
+Use this guide to practice SQL operations step-by-step with examples.